oluwatobajoshua/sunbeth-coco-it/frontend/README.md

 5) Re-deploy rules if they changed
     - `npx firebase-tools deploy --only firestore:rules --project <projectId>`

 Note: Anonymous sign-in is disabled by default to avoid confusing role resolution.
-You can enable it for dev by setting `REACT_APP_ALLOW_ANON=true`.
+You can enable it for dev by setting `REACT_APP_ALLOW_ANON=true`.\ #   t r i g g e r \  
+ 